-A few years ago, our family spent a weekend in French Lick where our girls got to ride the famous French Lick Polar Express to the North Pole.
-A full year has passed, and the girls are STILL talking about that trip!
+This year, my parents took our family to French Lick where our girls got to ride the famous French Lick Polar Express to the North Pole.
 They loved dancing and singing with the elves, drinking hot chocolate and eating cookies, and (of course) riding a real train.
-It was a dream come true for preschoolers!
+It was a festive way to kick off our holiday season!

 All Aboard: Where to Ride a Holiday Train

-Unfortunately, the French Lick Polar Express usually sells out an entire YEAR in advance.
+The French Lick Polar Express has been known to sell out an entire YEAR in advance.
 (It’s been called one of the top five most magical Polar Express rides in the country, so it’s not surprising that it’s popular.)
 If you can’t snag French Lick Polar Express tickets for this year, here’s a list of other Polar Express train ride locations (and other holiday trains) for you to consider.

 Catch a ride on the Holiday Express at Deming Park.
 The train will run Dec.
-3-21 weather permitting from 6-8 p.m.
+2-22 weather permitting from 6-8 p.m. $1 per ride.

-Head to Indy for a ride on the Sullivan Express Santa Train from November 23-December 23. $20 per family.
+Head to Indy for a ride on the Sullivan Express Santa Train from November 27-December 30.
 86 miles from Terre Haute in Indianapolis.
-Narrated ride through bear country, Christmas tree lot, and the North Pole.
-At the North Pole, play in Santa’s workshop and visit with Kris Kringle.
+Narrated ride through bear country, visit Santa and his workshop, and more!

 We also find it fun to travel by train during the holiday season.
 The kids can wander around the train cars and the parents don’t have to worry about driving in sketchy road conditions.
 Win-win!
 You can read all about how our family travels by train to Chicago HERE.
 A holiday train ride is a great tradition for families with young kids, since most kids adore trains.
 And for those of us in Terre Haute, an amazing train ride could almost make up for all of the times we’re railroaded around town.
 Oh, who am I kidding?
 Nothing could make up for that!
 At the very least, a holiday train ride reminds parents that trains aren’t completely bad.